paul-wieland/k8s-crash-reporter/README.md

 This service is fully written in rust and can be deployed to your kubernetes cluster.
-There it will observe pods in state ```CrashLoopBackOff``` and report your those via Telegram (Other report channels might be implemented).
+There it will observe pods in state ```CrashLoopBackOff``` and report you those via Telegram (Other report channels might be implemented).

 <p align="center">
 <img src="/assets/architecture.png" height="400" alt=""/>